-The goal of Alief's gifted program is to meet the diverse needs of gifted learners by providing differentiated instruction and opportunities for students to elaborate, think originally, think flexibly, and produce new ideas as they become self-directed learners who are competent in thinking, research, and communications.
-Services provided to staff, students, and parents through Alief's Gifted & Talented department are designed to support the goals of this program and the district focus on instruction and learning.
+The goal of gifted services in Alief ISD is to meet the diverse needs of gifted learners by providing differentiated instruction and opportunities for students to elaborate, think originally, think flexibly, and produce new ideas as they become self-directed learners who are competent in thinking, research, and communications.
+Services provided to staff, students, and parents through Alief's Gifted & Talented services are designed to support the goals of this program and the district focus on instruction and learning.

 Continuum of GT Services:

 Pull out, Push-in, Full-time Inclusion

 The mission of the Department of Advanced Academics is to affirm that gifted and talented education in Alief is a high priority and is supported by the goals of the District Improvement Plan (DIP).
 The process for the full implementation of Alief's Plan for the Education of Gifted/Talented Students includes the following:

 - Consistent implementation of nomination, screening, and identification procedures that fairly represent all populations;